 In November, we had the privilege of attending Autodesk University (AU), a conference and expo for “those who design and make the world around us.”
 This year, over 10,000 members of the AEC community converged in Las Vegas for talks, classes, networking, and knowledge-sharing.

-The Wild is built for designing immersive experiences, so exhibiting at AU was a no-brainer.
-Over the course of four days, we spoke with hundreds of people and demoed our product on the expo floor to show them how they can work better together in The Wild.
+The Wild is built for immersive experiences, so exhibiting at AU was a no-brainer.
+Over the course of four days, we spoke with hundreds of people—from architects to designers to BIM Managers—and demoed our product on the expo floor to show them how they can work better together in The Wild.

 Design on a Budget